-All prospective students are encouraged to visit the college so that they can become acquainted with the campus, faculty, coaches, staff, and students.
+All prospective students are encouraged to visit the College and become acquainted with the campus, faculty, coaches, staff, and students.
 Many scholarships are determined through personal interviews and auditions.

 Procedures

 A student will be considered for admission to the College when the following documents have been received by the admissions office: